Expatria-Technologies/RT_Jog_Controller/Jog2K Deluxe Edition/README.md

 - Trim/deburr/clean up printed enclosure halves.
 - Install heat set inserts into the bottom half of the enclosure.
 - Insert buttons and lightpipes.
 Lightpipes are a fairly tight press fit.
 Some trimming of the holes may be required if the fit is too tight.
+- Align the screen and either heat-stake the plastic mounting pins or use the support bracket.
+- Connect screen to PCB via short wires or cable.
 - Align PCB with holes/captures
 - Insert M2.6 x 8mm self tapping screws and tighten
 - Flip cover over and ensure all buttons are operational.
 If any are stuck, loosen screws on PCB and adjust alignmnent slightly